SG-Property-Valuation-Model/Interface/README.md

 cd "your_file_directory"
 python layout.py
 ```
 The code might take a couple of minutes to load.
 Afterwhich a local link will be generated.
-Hightlight the link in anaconda prompt and right click it to copy.
+Highlight the link in anaconda prompt and right click it to copy.
 Finally, paste it within a browser of your choice.
 Enjoy!

 # Data Sources